Dannyxie/Note/Note of CSS The Definitive Guide.md

 - Although cells may span several rows or columns, CSS does not define how this happens.
 Instead, the document language defines spanning.
 Each spanned cell is a rectangular box on or more grid cells wide and high.
 The top row of this rectangle is in the row that is parent to the cell.
 - A cell's box cannot extend beyond the last row box of a table or row group.
 If the table structure would create this condition, the cell must be shortened until it fits within the table or row group that encloses it

+###Table Display Values

+####Display:

+- `table`: This value specifies that an element defiens a block-level table.
+Thus, it defines a rectangular block that generates a block box.
+- `inline-table`: This value specifies that an element defines an inline-level table.
+This means the element defines a rectangular block that generates an inline box.
+The closest non-table analog is the value `inline-block`.
+- `table-row`: specifies that an element is a row of cells.
+The corresponding HTML element is the `tr` element.
+- `table-row-group`: specifies that an element groups one or more rows.
+The corresponding HTML value is `tbody`
+- `table-header-group`: This value is very much like `table-row-group`, except that for visual formatting, the header row group is always displayed before all other  rows and row groups and after any top captions.
+In print, if a table requires multiple pages to print, a user agent may repeat header rows at the top of each page.
+The specification does not define what happens if you assign `table-header-group` to multiple elements.
+A header group can contain multiple rows.
+The HTML equivalent is `thead`
+- `table-footer-group`: This value is very much like `table-header-group` , except that the footer row group is always displayed after all other rows and row groups and before any bottom captions.
+In print, if a table requires multiple pages to print, a user agent may repeat footer rows at the bottom of each page.
+The specification does not define what happens if you assign `table-footer-group` to multiple elements.
+This is equivalent to the HTML element `tfoot`
+- `table-column`:
+- `table-column-group`
+- `table-cell`: This value specifies that an element represents a single cell in a table.
+The HTML elements `th` and `td` are both examples of `table-cell`  elements.
+- `table-caption`

+####Row primacy
+- columns and column groups can accept only for styles: `border`, `background`, `width`, and `visibility`

+###Anonymous Table Objects
+####Object insertion rules
+1. If a table-cell element¡¯s parent is not a table-row element, then an anonymous table-row object is inserted between the table-cell element and its parent.
+The inserted object will include all consecutive siblings of the table-cell element.
+2. If a table-row element¡¯s parent is not a table , inline-table , or table-row-group element, then an anonymous table element is inserted between the table-row element and its parent.
+The inserted object will include all consecutive siblings of the table-row element.
+3. If a table-column element¡¯s parent is not a table , inline-table , or table-column- group element, then an anonymous table element is inserted between the table- column element and its parent.
+This is much the same as the table-row rule just discussed, except for its column-oriented nature.
+4. If the parent element of a table-row-group , table-header-group , table-footer- group , table-column-group , or table-caption element is not a table element, then an anonymous table object is inserted between the element and its parent.
+5. If a child element of a table or inline-table element is not a table-row-group , table-header-group , table-footer-group , table-row , or table-caption element, then an anonymous table-row object is inserted between the table element and its child element.
+This anonymous object spans all of the consecutive siblings of the child element that are not table-row-group , table-header-group , table- footer-group , table-row , or table-caption elements
+6. If a child element of a table-row-group , table-header-group , or table-footer- group element is not a table-row element, then an anonymous table-row object is inserted between the element and its child element.
+This anonymous object spans all consecutive siblings of the child element that are not table-row objects themselves.
+7. If a child element of a table-row element is not a table-cell element, then an anonymous table-cell object is inserted between the element and its child ele- ment.
+This anonymous object encloses all consecutive siblings of the child element that are not table-cell elements themselves

+###Captions
+- For the most part, captions are styled just like any block-level element; they can have padding, borders, backgrounds, and so on.

+###Table Cell Borders
+-  two quite distinct border models: separated border model &  collapsed border model
+- border-collapse:  `collapse`(default) | seperate | inherit ;
+- `border-collpase` applies to elements with the `display` value `table` or `inline-table`

+###Separated Cell Borders
+-